 Events & Photos

-We plan on having our Grand Opening in the Fall of 2018.
+We plan on having our Grand Opening in the Spring of 2019.
 The horses are training and getting ready to partner with you in therapy.

 This page is still under construction.
 Updates will appear soon.